cavenel/thyra/TASK.md

 ### Documentation & Community

 - [ ] **Set Up Documentation Framework**
-  - **Description:** Establish a documentation infrastructure using Sphinx or MkDocs.
+  - **Description:** Establish a documentation infrastructure using Sphinx.
 Start with: 1) Auto-generated API documentation from docstrings.
 2) Installation guide.
 3) Tutorial for basic conversion workflow.
 4) Architecture overview for contributors.
 Deploy to Read the Docs or GitHub Pages.
   - **Rationale:** Good documentation is essential for user adoption and contributor onboarding.
 Starting with auto-generated docs provides immediate value while the codebase evolves.
   - **Labels:** `priority:medium`, `area:documentation`, `area:community`